Lemmatization vs. Stemming: Understanding NLP Methods

 If you choose stemming, your algorithm will return stems such as:

-Lemmatization goes beyond truncating words and analyzes the context of the sentence, considering the word's use in the larger text and its inflected form.
+Lemmatization goes beyond simple truncation and analyzes the context of the sentence, considering the word's use in the larger text and its inflected forms.
 After determining the word's context, the lemmatization algorithm returns the word's base form (lemma) from a dictionary reference.

 This technique effectively handles different grammatical categories and tenses, providing a more accurate language representation.
 For example:

-Accuracy and contextual understanding: Lemmatization is more accurate as it considers words' context and the morphological analysis.
-It can distinguish between different word uses based on its part of speech.
+• Accuracy and contextual understanding: Lemmatization is more accurate as it considers word context and morphological analysis.
+It can distinguish between different word uses based on their part of speech.

 When deciding between lemmatization and stemming, consider the type of output you want from your text and the strengths and limitations of each method.
 Lemmatization is a more resource-intensive process because it requires comprehensive linguistic knowledge.
 Stemming is a simpler and faster method.
 While lemmatization provides high accuracy and context relevance, stemming offers greater speed, so it is up to you to determine your priority.